klauza/e-newsstand/README.md

 ## About

-E-newsstand is an e-commerce platform and is being created for small to medium sized businesses.
+E-newsstand is an e-commerce platform app with built-in Admin dashboard.

 Project features
 - mobile friendly